DarrenTa/Blockchain-overview-presentation/README.md

 pdflatex slides.tex

-The sty file is not my creation  [The source is found here](https://github.com/jtriley/mit-beamer).
+The sty file is not my creation, [Source](https://github.com/jtriley/mit-beamer).
 It was created to be a MIT themed template.

 Licence: